When And How To Transition To Solids

 The transition to solids is a time to focus on the quality of experiences your baby has and not the quantity of solids they’re eating.
 As your baby tries solids he’ll strengthen his oral motor muscles and coordination, practice swallowing, and eventually chewing.
 He’ll also learn eating is a social experience and food is pleasurable.

 When choosing food for your baby, quality is what matters.
 Not all baby food is created equal, and the way the food is prepared and heated, and what it’s mixed with affect just how much nutrition your little one will get.
 That’s why I recommend using a combination of homemade baby food and commercial baby food, from a brand you trust.
 It’s easy to find jars and pouches in the baby food aisle that are diluted with water and broth, and overly sweetened with too much fruit, even when there is no fruit listed on the front of the label.
-Look to purchase baby foods that are made of just the ingredients that are listed on the front of the label.
-For example, just carrots should only have carrots on the ingredient list.
+Look to purchase baby foods that are made of the ingredients that are listed on the front of the label.
+For example, Beech-Nut Naturals(R) carrots should only have carrots on the ingredient list.

 Fresh, high-quality baby foods have more vibrant tastes and colors made to excite your baby’s senses.
 Say goodbye to the bland and dull, and say hello to bold and bright.
 So, when comparing the price of store-bought baby food, compare the quality and nutrition – not the amount you’re getting for the price.

-Weaning to Solids
+Weaning Baby to Starting Solids

 When first trying solids, you should not immediately wean your baby off of milk or formula.
 Babies need practice eating, and until their skills are more developed, they can’t consume enough nutrients from solid foods.